haagahelia/mobilecourse/docs/React Native/flatlist.md

   }
 />
 ```
 The `renderItem` prop defines how data items are rendered within the list.
 The `data` prop indicates the source of the data, which must be an array.
 The `keyExtractor` prop extracts a unique key for each item in the list.
 It that is not defined, index will be used.
+The `renderItem` must return a single root element.
+To return multiple elements, wrap them in a container.

 Next, we will add styling to the todo items in the list.
 We will display the title in a bigger font and bold.
 For that, we will create a new style: